Tsang Kam To

-Known for his versatility, he played as forward when he played for Hong Kong 08.
+Known for his versatility, Tsang played as forward when he played for Hong Kong 08.
 He is adept at different position including wingback and winger.
 For the Hong Kong under-23 football team, he occasionally plays at centre-back.

 Early life

-Tsang Kam To was born in Hong Kong, and went to St.Patrick's Catholic Primary School in Wang Tau Hom.
+Tsang was born in Hong Kong, and went to St.Patrick's Catholic Primary School in Wang Tau Hom.
 He has started playing football in there in his third year.
 He showed his talent on the school team, and he captained it in his fifth and sixth years in school.

 During his last year in primary school he was selected by Hong Kong Football Association to train with the Hong Kong under-14 team.
 He had his secondary education in POH Chan Kai Memorial College, Sha Tin.

 Club career

 Early career

-Because of his early international career, he was a member of the long-term training section for 2009 East Asian Games.
+Because of his early international career, Tsang was a member of the long-term training section for 2009 East Asian Games.
 The Football Association signed him for the newly founded Hong Kong First Division League club "Hong Kong 08" with other members of training section for the 2008 Olympic Games because of his good performance in Hong Kong 09.
 In his early years, he mostly played as a striker.
-In the league match against Lanwa Redbull on 17 September 2006, the second league match of Tsang Kam To's senior career, he scored his first league goal in the 18th minute.
+In the league match against Lanwa Redbull on 17 September 2006, the second league match of Tsang's senior career, he scored his first league goal in the 18th minute.
 He played 18 matches and had 2 goals in 2006–07 season.

 After 2008 Summer Olympics qualification, Hong Kong 08 had been dissolved.
-Another new first division team Workable contracted former Olympics team members including Tsang Kam To.
+Another new first division team Workable contracted former Olympics team members including Tsang.
 In Workable, for his high-speed, coach Lee Kin Wo has changed his position from striker to wingback.
 He was the regular player of the team and he played 21 matches in 2007–08 season.